Exposure to air pollution may increase the risk of bone fractures by causing loss of mineral density, a major study has warned.

 The study of osteoporosis-related fracture hospital admissions among 9.2 million people between 2003-2010, suggests that even a small increase in PM2.5 concentrations would lead to an increase in bone fractures in older adults.

-can affect all parts of the body.
-It can affect our skin, nose, mouth face, lung, heart, liver, bones or even our brain,” said Sandeep Nayar, Senior Consultant & HOD, Respiratory Medicine, Allergy & Sleep Disorder, from BLK Super Speciality Hospital in New Delhi.
+"Virtually air pollution can affect all parts of the body.
+It can affect our skin, nose, mouth face, lung, heart, liver, bones or even our brain," said Dr Sandeep Nayar, Senior Consultant & HOD, Respiratory Medicine, Allergy & Sleep Disorder, from BLK Super Speciality Hospital in New Delhi.